ericoporto/ags-manual-wiki/Globalfunctions_General.md

 DisableInterface ()
 ```

 Disables the player interface.
-This works the same way as it is disabled
-while an animation is running: the mouse cursor is changed to the Wait
+This has two main effects:
+- all GUI (both parent and controls) will be disabled and not react on mouse events.
-cursor, and mouse clicks will not be sent through to the
+- mouse clicks will not be sent through to the \"on_mouse_click\" function.

-\"on_mouse_click\" function.
-Also, all interface buttons will be
-disabled.
+While disabled, GUIs may change their looks depending on the setting ["When player interface is disabled, GUI should"](https://github.com/adventuregamestudio/ags-manual/wiki/GeneralSettings#visual).

 **NOTE:** AGS keeps a count of the number of times DisableInterface is
 called.
 Every call to DisableInterface must be matched by a later call